WarioWare Gold: Reception

 WarioWare Gold received "generally favorable reviews" according to review aggregator Metacritic, receiving a 78/100 based on 45 critic reviews.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 70% of critics.

 Despite being a collection of microgames across the series, critics such as Nintendo Life and IGN appreciated the additional work done by Intelligent Systems.
 In addition, they found the old microgames to be reworked so well they often could not tell the new and the old apart from each other.
 Nintendo Life's Steve Bowling mentioning how "say[ing] that WarioWare Gold is a mere 'best of' collection would be unfair".
-Most lauded the introduction of voice acting, with Christian Donlan of Eurogamer joking how the addition, alongside a new graphics style "could, conceivably, be the only thing that's been missing from your life until now."
-James O'Connor, writing for GameSpot, admired Charles Martinet's impression of Wario; he wrote how he "imbues Wario with a sense of pride and malice here that's a delight to witness."
+Most lauded the introduction of voice acting, with Christian Donlan of Eurogamer joking how the addition, alongside a new graphics style "could, conceivably, be the only thing that's been missing from your life until now".
+James O'Connor, writing for GameSpot, admired Charles Martinet's impression of Wario; he wrote how he "imbues Wario with a sense of pride and malice here that's a delight to witness".

 Some saw the addition of microgames being organized into categories to be a helpful addition, which helped with not having to constantly switch between control schemes such as tapping and button pressing.
 Nintendo Life found the concept to be helpful when playing in areas where they were constricted in space or the use of the microphone.

 Reviewers praised the challenge mode and the unique twists they made on the microgames after completing the main storyline.
 O'Connor found the concepts to be "tense and exciting", and Bowling saw the experience as "fast, fun and chaotic in the best way".
 Tristan Ogilvie of IGN, however, sometimes considered hindrances to be rather annoying instead of challenging or unique.

 Collectibles received mixed reception; Game Informer's Kyle Hilliard enjoyed the system and called them "worthwhile pursuits", and while he did find some to be more entertaining than others, he praised the system for being unique.
 Donlan called the collection aspect a fun system to participate in after completing the story mode.
 Reviewers at Famitsu saw collectibles as neat additions after completing the short story mode.
 Kotaku found the collectibles to be of varying quality, ranging from fun time-wasters to barely interesting at all.
 Similarly, IGN and ArsTechnica believed the collectibles were, for the most part, not worth having to constantly replay old microgames.